 Keeping a training log is useful for several reasons.
-It is like a journal or diary where you will record not only the hard data like mileage, time and vertical but also your perceptions of the day’s training.
+It is like a journal or diary where you will record not only the data like mountain climbing exercises, mileage, time and vertical but also your perceptions of the day’s training.
 Having to actually write down how you felt will hopefully cause you to reflect.
 This log can be extremely helpful to look back on when you begin your next training cycle for the next big climb.
-You’ll know what worked well for you in terms of training but also in terms of recovery.
+You’ll know what worked well for you in terms of mountain climbing exercises and training but also in terms of recovery.
 At a minimum you should record the following:

 - The amount of time, distance and vertical trained

 - The intensity you trained in, typically measured by heart rate zones, as we discussed.